Market development

 circle

-The YTD return in P+ Balance was -0.5 percent at 31 March which is a 3.1 percentage points drop compared to the end of February.
+The YTD return in P+ Balance was -0.7 percent at 30 April representing a 0.2 percentage points drop compared to the end of March.